Frog Swap

 • It requires students to engage in mathematical habits of mind:

-• Finding and using strategies to solve the puzzles.
+• Using logic and finding and using strategies to solve the challenges

-• It has a low floor and a high ceiling: Students can start exploring using trial and error, but the puzzles get more challenging as the numbers of red and blue frogs increase, and there's a lot to discover about the number of hops and leaps each puzzle requires.
+• It has a low floor and a high ceiling: Students can start exploring by trial and error, but as the challenges get more difficult, more careful strategizing is required!